Stijn024/Forms-and-Validation-Validation/README.md

   *Both author and title are required and should be strings* *read_at is optionally*
 - Added delete logic to BooksController::destroy which deletes the record and returns to index

+### 2.Validation → 3.Session Flashing

+- Added session flash messages when a Book is edited or deleted using `with()` in the `BooksController`
+- In the layout `app.blade.php`, display flash messages if they are set